denten-books/plain-text/1-chapter.md

 The configuration of the machine determines the movement of the "reading" and "writing" apparatus along the surface of the tape.
 At its simplest incarnation, the tape moves along one dimension only: left or right.
-Thus some symbols that the machine reads are meant to represent computable numbers (the whole point of Turing's paper).
-Yet other symbols are meant as an instruction to the machine.
+Thus some of the scanned symbols are meant to represent computable numbers (the whole point of Turing's paper).
+Yet other symbols are meant as machine instructions.
+They direct the movement of the reading and writing head.
+They tell the machine to "write," "scan," or "erase" symbols.
 Today, we would call such instructions "programs" or "control codes."
-The controls codes and the computed data form a part of the same continuous stream of information on the surface of the tape.
+The control codes and the computed data form a part of the same continuous stream of information.

-Just as the Turing machine is able to convert symbolic representation into its internal configuration state, it can finally enact the opposite movement: by representing internal configuration state as symbol.
-This remarkable property allows for the creation for not just any machine, but what Turing calls a universal machine.
-A specific Turing machine may be configured to preform addition or multiplication.
+Just as the Turing machine is able to convert symbolic representation into internal configuration states, it can finally enact the opposite movement, by representing internal configuration states as symbol.
+This remarkable property allows for the creation of what Turing calls a class of universal machines.
+Specific Turing machines could be configured to preform actions like addition or multiplication.
 But the multiplication machine could not, for example, be reconfigured for another purpose, because the physical movement of its internals is fixed.
-The universal Turing machine *takes other machine configurations* as an input.
-Turing writes that "it is possible to invent a single machine which can compute any computable sequence" [@turing_computable_1937, 241].
+In addition to scanning symbols, the universal Turing machine has the ability to internalize *other machine configurations*.
+Turing explains that "it is possible to invent a single machine which can compute any computable sequence" [@turing_computable_1937, 241].
 In being able to internalize configuration as symbol, the *universal* Turing machine can simulate all other special-purpose Turing machines.

 The transition of symbols into machine states defines modern programming.
 A universal machine, unlike other, definitive, single-purpose and limited-state mechanisms (a clock for example), contains the ability to take on differing internal symbolic configurations.
-It can imitate a clock, an abacus, a scale.
+It can imitate a clock, an abacus, a scale, a book.
 In a later paper linking computing machinery and intelligence, Turing implies it could eventually simulate human thought as well [@turing_computing_1950].[^ln1-compete]

 The universal Turing machine (UTM) emerges, finally, as a model of computation